WRAPUP 3-Hundreds caught thanks to spy phones 'in gangsters' back pockets' | Law-Order

 WRAPUP 3-Hundreds caught thanks to spy phones 'in gangsters' back pockets'

-A global sting in which organised crime gangs were sold encrypted phones that law enforcement officials could monitor has led to more than 800 arrests in 18 countries, officials said on Tuesday.
+A global sting in which organized crime gangs were sold encrypted phones that law enforcement officials could monitor has led to more than 800 arrests in 17 countries, officials said on Tuesday.

-The operation by the U.S. Federal Bureau of Investigation, Australian and European police ensnared suspects in Australia, Asia, Europe, South America and the Middle East involved in the global narcotics trade, the officials said.
-More than 800 suspected members of organised crime gangs and $148 million in cash were seized in raids around the world, along with tonnes of drugs, cryptocurrencies, weapons and luxury cars.
+The operation by the U.S. Federal Bureau of Investigation, Australian and European police ensnared suspects in Australia, Asia, Europe, South America, and the Middle East involved in the global narcotics trade, the officials said.
+More than 800 suspected members of organized crime gangs and $148 million in cash were seized in raids around the world, along with tonnes of drugs, cryptocurrencies, weapons, and luxury cars.

-Australian Prime Minister Scott Morrison said the operation had "struck a heavy blow against organised crime – not just in this country, but that will echo ... around the world".
-Operation Greenlight/Trojan Shield, conceived by Australian police and the FBI in 2018, was one of the biggest infiltrations and takeovers of a specialised encrypted network.
+Australian Prime Minister Scott Morrison said the operation had "struck a heavy blow against organized crime – not just in this country, but that will echo ... around the world".
+Operation Greenlight/Trojan Shield, conceived by Australian police and the FBI in 2018, was one of the biggest infiltrations and takeovers of a specialized encrypted network.

 Australian police said they had arrested 224 people, including members of outlawed motorcycle gangs.
 On Monday alone, they seized 104 firearms, including a military-grade sniper rifle, as well as almost A$45 million ($35 million) in cash, including A$7 million from a safe buried under a garden shed in a suburb of Sydney.